dfelinto/blender-manual/manual/grease_pencil/modes/draw/tools/cutter.rst

 =====

 Draw a dotted line around the strokes you want to be cut.
-After releasing the pointer all the points on the selected strokes will be deleted until another intersecting stroke is found.
+After releasing the mouse button all the points on the selected strokes will be deleted until another intersecting stroke is found.

 .. list-table::